The Wall Street players at the GameStop hearing

 Over time, Plotkin developed expensive tastes, say people who know him.
 Last year he paid US$44 million for side-by-side properties overlooking Miami's Biscayne Bay and in 2019 he bought a minority stake in the Charlotte Hornets basketball team.

-In January, the hedge fund lost 53per cent and its size shriveled from US$12.5 billion to US$8 billion largely because of a bet that GameStop's stock would fall.
+In January, the hedge fund lost 53 per cent and its size shrivelled from US$12.5 billion to US$8 billion largely because of a bet that GameStop's stock would fall.
 GameStop rose instead thanks to the Reddit rally.

 Plotkin's short position in GameStop enraged some people so much that he received death threats.
 After GameStop's Reddit rally swamped Melvin with red ink, stunned investors, regulators and lawmakers want answers to Plotkin's risk management and how he had left his fund so vulnerable.